Home Chemistry Acids Nitric Acid

 The first two N-O chemical bond distances in HNO3 are equal but the third N-O polar bond distance is longer than the first two due to low bond energy corresponding to the single bond.

-The resonance hybrid of nitrate ion consists of roughly sp2 hybridized orbital at which the nitrogen atom involving resonance hybrids with symmetrical planner structure, N-O bond distance 1.22, consists of a bond order of 1 and 1/3.
+The resonance hybrid of nitrate ion consists of a roughly sp2 hybridized orbital at which the nitrogen atom involves resonance hybrids with a symmetrical planner structure.
+The N-O bond distance in HNO3 1.22, consists of a bond order of 1 and 1/3.

 In the laboratory, nitrogen dioxide can be produced by the thermal decomposition of copper(II) nitrate.
-It can be passed through water to produce nitric acid.
+It can be passed through water or hydrogen peroxide to produce nitric acid.

 Alternatively, 50 g of potassium nitrate (KNO3) and 25 ml of concentrated sulphuric acid are taken in a round bottom flask in the laboratory.
 It can be heated to about 200 °C to produce HNO3.